CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'union_two_sets' Results

-When adding one clump to the first set, `RangeSetBlaze` is about 40% faster than `rangemap` and 50 times faster than `Roaring`.
+When adding one clump to the first set, `RangeSetBlaze` is about 60% faster than `rangemap` and 40 times faster than `Roaring`.

 As the number-of-clumps-to-add grows, `RangeSetBlaze` automatically switches algorithms.
-This allows it to be 6 times faster than the `rangemap`. `Roaring` and `RangeSetBlaze` use very similar `union` algorithms when the number of clumps is large and get similar results.
+This allows it to be about 6 times faster than `rangemap` at the largest clump counts tested. `Roaring` and `RangeSetBlaze` use very similar `union` algorithms when the number of clumps is large and get similar results (within about 15% of each other).

 ### union_two_sets' Conclusion